PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/reports.rst

 * `Reports for Exchange send and receive events aggregated by bot
   <../../../admin/django_celery_beat/periodictask/?q=Exchange+send+receive+by+bot>`_

-  For each known and enabled Exchange bot, email a list of successfull send and receive events, and a list of failed send and receive events.
+  For each known and enabled Exchange bot, email a list of successful send and receive events, and a list of failed send and receive events.